CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/1-Risk-Decomposition.md

 **What is alignment?** AI alignment is "*the problem of building machines which faithfully try to do what we want them to do (or what we ought to want them to do)*" ([source](https://paulfchristiano.com/ai/)).
 Or in other words, building machines that “represent and safely optimize hard-to-specify human values” ([source](https://arxiv.org/abs/2109.13916)).
 An AI is aligned if its goals are close enough to the goals its programmers, its users, or humanity in general want it to have.
 Otherwise, it’s misaligned. ([source](https://aisafety.info/questions/8EL9/What-is-AI-alignment))

 **What is the difference between misuse and misalignment?** Misuse risks can be associated with many high-risk technologies and not just AI.
 However, there is another root cause of risk which is specific to AI as a technology.
-These are called misalignment risks—risks that originate from systems that pursue goals against humanity's interests. ([source](https://www.aisafetybook.com/textbook/1-5))[^1] Misuse risks stem from deliberate harmful actions by users, whether intentional or accidental, while misalignment risks arise from the AI exhibiting behaviors that were not intended or desired by its creators.
+These are called misalignment risks—risks that originate from systems that pursue goals against humanity's interests. ([source](https://www.aisafetybook.com/textbook/1-5)) They are also sometimes also called risks from Rogue AI.
+Misuse risks stem from deliberate harmful actions by users, whether intentional or accidental, while misalignment risks arise from the AI exhibiting behaviors that were not intended or desired by its creators.
 This means the bad outcomes were pursued directly by AI and not by its human creators.
 The arguments behind why this is plausible are explored in more detail in the full section dedicated to misalignment below.

 **Examples of misalignment**.
 We have slowly been gathering examples of AI systems that despite the creator's best efforts end up displaying behavior that was unintended.
 One early example of this was Microsoft’s Tay in 2016.
 This was an automated Twitter bot, where the more people that chatted with Tay, the smarter it was supposed to get.
 Within 24 hours, the bot began generating extremely hateful and harmful text.
 Tay’s capacity to learn meant that it internalized the language it was taught by internet trolls, and repeated that language unprompted. ([source](https://www.aisafetybook.com/textbook/1-5))

-Similarly, in 2023 as Microsoft began rolling out its GPT-powered chatbot, we began to see reports of inappropriate behavior.
+We similarly began to see reports of inappropriate behavior after Microsoft rolled out its GPT-powered chatbot in 2023.
 When a philosophy professor told the chatbot that he disagreed with it, Bing replied, “*I can blackmail you, I can threaten you, I can hack you, I can expose you, I can ruin you.*” ([source](https://time.com/6256529/bing-openai-chatgpt-danger-alignment/)) In another incident, it tried to convince a New York Times reporter to leave his wife. ([source](https://www.huffpost.com/entry/kevin-roose-ai-chatbot_n_63eeb367e4b0063ccb2bcc45))

-In the previous chapter on capabilities, we discussed the fact that it is plausible that given current trends we will see transformative AI (TAI) this century.
+In the previous chapter on capabilities, we discussed the plausibility of seeing transformative AI (TAI) this century given current trends.
 If TAI is developed without ensuring that these AIs are aligned with human values, then this poses a large risk.

 !!! quote "Jan Leike, ex-co-head of the alignment team at OpenAI Feb 17, 2023"